kpassapk/blog/content/posts/literate2.md

 draft: true
 ---

+In the last [post]({{< ref "literate1.md" >}}), we looked at an extension for Visual Studio Code called "Rest Client".
+We tlaked a bit about the benefits to taking a "literate" approach to exploring APIs, where your interactions are recorded in a text file with a simple format which you can share with colleagues and is readable without any special tools.
+In this article, we will look at some tools for Emacs.

 ## Org-mode

-Next to Donald Knuth, Dominic Carsten should go down in history as one of the greatest yak-shavers of all time.
-Starting as a note taker, Org mode is used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.
+Next to Donald Knuth with LaTeX, Dominic Carsten should go down in history as one of the greatest yak-shavers of all time.
+Starting as a note taker, Org mode is today used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.

 Superficially, Org mode is an outline system alla Markdown: